cyrilsebastian1811/docs/docs/backend/springboot/index.md

 !!! warning

     ==Spring does not manage the complete lifecycle of a prototype bean==.
-Thus, although initialization lifecycle callback methods are called on all objects regardless of scope, in the case of prototypes, configured destruction lifecycle callbacks are not called.
+Although, initialization lifecycle callback methods are called on all objects regardless of scope, in the case of prototypes, configured destruction lifecycle callbacks are not called.
 The client code must clean up prototype-scoped objects and release expensive resources that the prototype bean(s) are holding.

 ### Code Based Dependency Injection